se-edu/se-book/testing/testAutomation/testingTextUis/text.md

    </panel><p/>

 1. Next, you compare `output.txt` with the `expected.txt`.
-This can be done using a utility such as Windows `FC` (i.e. File Compare) command, Unix `diff` command, or a GUI tool such as _WinMerge_.
+This can be done using a utility such as Windows' `FC` (i.e. File Compare) command, Unix's `diff` command, or a GUI tool such as _WinMerge_.

    ```{.no-line-numbers}
    FC output.txt expected.txt
    ```

 Note that the above technique is only suitable when testing CLI apps, and only if the exact output can be predetermined. %%If the output varies from one run to the other (e.g. it contains a time stamp), this technique will not work.
-In those cases you need more sophisticated ways of automating tests.%%
+In those cases, you need more sophisticated ways of automating tests.%%

 <include src="../../../common/popOvers.md#cli" />